kroemerlab/ColocalizR/README.md

 # ColocalizR
-Shiny app that allows studying colocalization of fluorescent signals in different cellular compartments on a cell by cell basis
+Shiny app for quantifying colocalization of fluorescent signals in cellular compartments on a cell by cell basis